yugalpatel/Acne-Classification/README.md

   - Gaussian blur (0 to 0.25 pixels)
   - Salt and pepper noise (5% of pixels)

-Special thanks to the contributors of this dataset and the PyTorch community for supporting this project.
+Special thanks to the contributors of this dataset for supporting this project!